joshbnntt/peripeteia/readme.md

 1. Be sure to **always** commit all changes to your develop branch
 2. Before you ever start working on the project, **always** run the following commands:

 ```
-git fetch upstream
+git fetch origin
 git checkout develop
 git merge upstream/develop
 ```

-3. **Be sure** you are interacting with the upstream develop branch.
-You shouldn't need to worry about anything in the upstream master, as that is simply our production releases.
+3. **Be sure** you are interacting with **your origin** develop branch. *You shouldn't need to worry about anything in the upstream master, as that is simply our production releases.*
-4. Any merge conflicts when merging pull requests will not cause you any hassle, so there's no need to worry about that!
+4. Any conflicts when merging pull requests into the upstream will not cause you any hassle, so there's no need to worry about that!

 That's all for now, more sections will be added later for your benefit!
 Thanks for reading!
 Keep the team values in mind, consider yourself an artisan, and **enjoy doing whatever it is you're doing!**